-This blog is mostly about the news business and journalism.
-It represents my own thoughts and opinions, because I’ve seen a thing or two over the years.
+This blog is about the news business and journalism and telling true stories.
+It represents my own thoughts and opinions.
+It’s almost always about experiencing the journey.

 Newspapers I’ve worked for include the Philadelphia Bulletin, the Vineland Times Journal, the Philadelphia Inquirer, the Dallas Times Herald, the Mesa (Az.)
 Tribune, the Phoenix New Times, the San Francisco Examiner, the Dallas Morning News and the San Antonio Express-News.
 My freelance work has appeared everywhere from the New York Times to the Auckland (New Zealand) Herald.

 Mostly, I’ve had a hellova good time.

 I once scaled a 6-foot-tall chain link fence in high heels and a skirt to get into a locked cemetery to cover the exhumation of Lee Harvey Oswald’s body.
 I had such good sources inside federal agencies that it only took 15 minutes for me to find out that in a morning briefing during the GOP convention in 1984, the Secret Service Agent in Charge of the Dallas office had specifically ordered the agents not to leak any more information to me.
 The next year, I was privileged to be on a team of reporters at the Times Herald who were finalists for the Pulitzer Prize for our coverage of plane crashes and aviation safety.